EricTran99/group-project-3/README.md

 ### Part 2: Create the Project Database and Import Data

 In this section, using QuickDBD, we sketched an ERD to form a table schema of the three CSV files we created in Part 1 above.
 We identified the dependencies between each table (primary and foreign keys), their relationships (one-one/one-many, many-one) and the relevant datatypes for each column.
 We created a SQL database (project_db) in Postgres through pgAdmin.
-CSV files generated in Part 1 were imported into relevant tables using python code (to_sql.py) using python SQLAlchemy in Visual Studio Code.
+CSV files generated in Part 1 were imported into relevant tables using using python SQLAlchemy in Visual Studio Code (to_sql.py).
 In order to create the connection between python and postgres, we installed psycopg2 (PostgreSQL adapter).

 **ERD Diagram:**
  - ERD Diagram: QuickDBD-VIC ROAD ACCIDENTS DATA 1_1_2006 to 1_11_2020.png